Polynesian Cultural Center

-The Polynesian Cultural Center (PCC) is a family-centered cultural tourist attraction and living museum located in Laie, on the northern shore of Oahu, Hawaii.
+The Polynesian Cultural Center (PCC) is a family-centered cultural tourist attraction and living museum in Laie on the northern shore of Oahu, Hawaii.
 The PCC is owned by the Church of Jesus Christ of Latter-day Saints (LDS Church), was dedicated on October 12, 1963, and occupies 42 acre of land belonging to nearby Brigham Young University–Hawaii (BYU-Hawaii).

-The PCC encompasses eight simulated tropical villages, in which performers demonstrate various arts and crafts from throughout Polynesia.
+The PCC encompasses eight simulated tropical villages where performers demonstrate various arts and crafts from throughout Polynesia.
 Visitors may also take a free shuttle tour of the university and see the LDS Church's Laie Hawaii Temple and its associated visitors' center.

 Seventy percent of the PCC's approximately 1,300 employees are students at BYU-Hawaii.
-Since it has opened, the PCC has provided financial assistance to more than 12,000 BYU-Hawaii students.
+Since opening, the PCC has provided financial assistance to more than 12,000 BYU-Hawaii students.
 Students may work up to 20 hours per week during school terms and 40 hours during breaks.
-As a non-profit organization, PCC's revenue are used for daily operations and to support education.
+As a non-profit organization, PCC's revenue is used for daily operations and to support education.

 History

-In early 1962, LDS Church president David O. McKay authorized construction of the nonprofit center as a way to provide employment and scholarships for students at BYU-Hawaii and to preserve the cultures of Polynesia.
-It has its roots in 1940s and 1950s hukilau and luau beach gatherings to earn money to rebuild a local chapel belonging to the LDS Church, which had been destroyed in a fire.
+In early 1962, LDS Church president David O. McKay authorized the construction of the nonprofit center to provide employment and scholarships for students at BYU-Hawaii and to preserve Polynesia's culture.
+It has its roots in the 1940s and 1950s when hukilau and luau beach gatherings were held to earn money to rebuild a local chapel belonging to the LDS Church, which had been destroyed in a fire.
 "The Hukilau Song," made famous by Alfred Apaka, was written following the composer and song's original singer, Jack Owens, visit to Lāʻi.e.'s hukilau.
-In October 1980, Guangdong Party first secretary Xi Zhongxun, father of current Chinese leader Xi Jinping, visited the PCC during a tour of the United States.
-After the September 11 attacks attendance suffered at the PCC.
-In 2004, the PCC doubled its advertising budget, "to promote local music, dance and food festivals".
+In October 1980, Guangdong Party's first secretary, Xi Zhongxun, father of current Chinese leader Xi Jinping, visited the PCC during a tour of the United States.
+After the September 11 attacks, attendance suffered at the PCC.
+In 2004, the PCC doubled its advertising budget, "to promote local music, dance and food festivals."

-The PCC is one of the most frequently visited tourist destinations in Hawaii, attracting 700,000 visitors annually.
-The PCC is the venue for the annual World Fire Knife Dance Competition, in which contestants display their skill with blazing swords.
-Since it opened its doors in 1963, over 32 million people have visited the center.
-Howard W. Hunter is credited with transforming the newly organized PCC from an unprofitable and unknown entity into one of the most popular tourist attractions in Hawaii.
+The PCC is one of the most frequently visited destinations for tourism in Hawaii, attracting 700,000 visitors annually.
+The PCC is the venue for the annual World Fire Knife Dance Competition, where contestants display their skills with blazing swords.
+Since its opening in 1963, over 32 million people have visited the center.
+Howard W. Hunter is credited with transforming the newly organized PCC from an unprofitable and unknown entity into one of Hawaii's most popular tourist attractions.